 The Office of Civil Rights (OCR), a part of the U.S. Department of Education, oversees the implementation of Section 504.
 Organizations that receive federal funding, such as academic institutions and employers, are legally obligated to provide disabled students with equal benefits, services, and opportunities.
 Students attending college must be provided with equal access to classrooms, and they may be deemed eligible for accommodations.

 Who Section 504 Covers

 At first glance, it can be difficult to tell if you’re covered by the protections granted in Section 504.
 According to the legal text, the law applies to a “qualified individual with a disability.”
 So how does the OCR determine whether you apply?
 The provisions define qualified individuals as those with a physical or mental condition that substantially restricts one or more major life activities.
 The Department of Education (ED) provides some examples of these types of impairments.
 However, please keep in mind that this is not a comprehensive list:

 Disclosing your disability status to your college is completely optional, however you will need to disclose this information if you wish to receive academic adjustments.
 This gives your college administration the information and time they need to arrange for assistive aids and services for your classes.
 Here are some examples of the academic adjustments colleges provide:

 If you plan to apply for academic adjustments, it’s important to learn about your college’s disability procedures in advance so you can receive assistive services and tools in time for your courses.
-In order to receive these adjustments, the DOE suggests you examine disability procedures through admissions advisors, college counselors, college websites, student handbooks and course catalogs.
+In order to receive these adjustments, the ED suggests you examine disability procedures through admissions advisors, college counselors, college websites, student handbooks and course catalogs.

 Section 504 Limitations